-"When we inaugurate the research center here in Berkeley tomorrow, it will be my last day at Ericsson," Pekka Tjernlund explains, adding that he has no plans whatsoever to continue working.
-Instead, he told me, he's going to start preparing for a new life, a life in which salmon fishing will be an important ingreditogether experts from the telecom industry to work in cooperation with university professors and students," Per Tjernlund said in reference to his final assignment - to develop a program of research cooperation with Berkeley

-When the waiter brought the bill, Pekka took a credit card from his wallet and said: "I think Ericsson can pick up the tab for this
+"It's a unique achievement to bring together experts from the telecom industry to work in cooperation with university professors and students," Per Tjernlund said in reference to his final assignment - to develop a program of research cooperation with Berkeley University When the waiter brought the bill, Pekka took a credit card from his wallet and said: "I think Ericsson can pick up the tab for this I agreed.

-I agreed.

-Lars Cederquist

-Do you need to know what is going on in the industry?
+Lars Cederquist Do you need to know what is going on in the industry?
 Two global courses starting April 19:

-Convergence - the changing telecommunications market (3 credits)

-The course is an up-to-date overview of the rapidly changing telecoms market.
+Convergence - the changing telecommunications market (3 credits) The course is an up-to-date overview of the rapidly changing telecoms market.
 Two trends, convergence and deregulation, are rapidly and simultaneously changing the game in the industry.
 Old structures are challenged, such as infrastructure, services, the roles and relationships within the markets.
 New players have entered the field.
 Because telecommunications is also an enabler for other business, the changes affect the whole society.
 A course by Professor Björn Pehrson.
 Duration: 6 weeks.
 Fee: 12.800 SEK.